-The first step is a thorough review of your organization's primary health plan.
+Start with a thorough review of your primary health plan.
 Most U.S.-based employer-sponsored plans, including HMOs and PPOs, provide extremely limited coverage outside the country.
-It's common for plans to cover only emergency care abroad, often defined as a condition requiring immediate treatment to avoid serious jeopardy to health.
-Even then, coverage is typically out-of-network, meaning higher cost-sharing, and may involve complex reimbursement processes.
-Crucially, many plans exclude routine care, prescription refills, medical evacuation, and repatriation of remains.
+Typically, they cover only emergency care—defined as a condition that requires immediate treatment to avoid serious jeopardy to health.
+Even then, coverage is out-of-network, so cost-sharing is higher and reimbursement can be a hassle.
+Many plans also exclude routine care, prescription refills, medical evacuation, and repatriation of remains.
 Assuming your standard plan is sufficient is the most common and costly mistake.

-To bridge these gaps, consider a multi-layered approach.
-Your strategy should be tailored to the frequency and nature of your workforce's travel.
+Here's how to fill those gaps with a layered strategy.
+Your approach should be tailored to the frequency and nature of your workforce's travel.

 Contact your health plan carrier or broker to inquire about international coverage riders or enhancements.
 Some carriers offer optional modules that extend emergency coverage worldwide, provide access to global provider networks, or offer multi-lingual assistance services.
 This can be a straightforward solution for companies with occasional travelers.